 The developers of LipoZap, MedAesthetica Medical Group, Inc., consider themselves part of the “medical aesthetic field”.
 LipoZap recently gained attention after being featured on “Good Morning America” and in USA Today and People Magazine.
-The procedure is touted as a non-surgical alternative to liposuction; however, response is mixed.
-The official product website is under construction and currently vague about the procedure and its cost.
-A phone number for more information and a free consultation is provided.
+The procedure is touted as a non-surgical alternative to liposuction; however, the response is mixed.
+The official product website is under construction and is currently vague about the procedure and its cost.
+A phone number for more information and free consultation is provided.

 LipoZap – Product Description

 LipoZap is a non-surgical procedure using an FDA-approved device for “circumferential reduction” (an undefined term).
 Another description of the procedure explains that LipoZap uses a laser to reduce fat cells.
 This is not a do-it-yourself method and must be performed by a doctor.
 MedAesthetica offers two locations in California.

 Although LipoZap is a non-surgical process, local anesthesia is required.
 A small tube (one to two millimeters in diameter) is inserted into the skin, allowing a laser to be directed at fat cells.
 The fat cells then rupture and can be drained.
 After LipoZap, the customer must wear a compression garment (a piece of clothing that provides support) for a few days to a few weeks.